 Sunnyvale Department of Public Safety provides fire protection, rescue, and emergency medical treatment and transportation to a population of 153,805 over 22.87 square miles.
-It operates six fire stations with a total of 110 personnel assigned to the Bureau of Fire Services.
+It operates six fire stations with a total of 110 personnel assigned to the Bureau of Fire Services with Sunnyvale Public Safety Officers (Law Enforcement) trained as Emergency Medical Technicians providing supplemental BLS response.